 Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance there are views from the surrouding low- lying landscapes to the wooded ridges.
-Perceptual Aspects - highly tranquil landscape with a strong level of perceived naturalness (due to the presence of native deciduous woodland, heathland and A serene and peaceful landscape.
-An unspoilt landscape, lacking the intrusion of modern or inappropriate development.
-A concentration of estates and designed parklands.
-Minimise the effects of accompanying infrastructure and ancillary development by making use of existing tracks for the access tracks, burying cabling underground, careful location and screening of ancillary buildings or use of existing buildings. wetland habitats), lack of visible overt human impact, low density of settlement, and associated dark skies and low noise levels.
-Consider views from the surrounding lowlands, particularly those within the National Park, when planning the location of any turbines.
-Avoid areas of fragile vegetation (particularly remnant heathland) which is difficult to restore.
-Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, the South Downs integrated landscape character assessment and management plan, and any assessments / strategies for Chichester District in association with any proposed development.
+Perceptual Aspects - highly tranquil landscape with a strong level of perceived naturalness (due to the presence of native deciduous woodland, heathland and wordend habitete).
+Lack of withle overt An unspoilt landscape , lacking the intrusion of modern or inappropriate d development.
+Minimise the effects of accompanying infrastructure and ancillary development making use of existing tracks for the acce tracks, burying cabling underground, careful location and screening of ancillary buildings or use of existing buildings. wetland habitats), lack of visible overt human impact, low density of settlement, and associated dark skies and low noise levels.
+Consider views from the surrounding lowlands, particularly those within the National Park, when planning the location of any turbines. • Avoid areas of fragile vegetation (particularly remnant heathland) which is difficult to restore.
+Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, th South Downs integrated landscape character assessment and management plan, and any assessments / strategies for Chichester District in association with ar proposed development.